Conte (literature): Definition

-Conte comes from the French word conter, "to relate".
+Conte comes from the French word conter, 'to relate'.
 The French term conte encompasses a wide range of narrative forms that are not limited to written accounts.
 No clear English equivalent for conte exists in English as it includes folktales, fairy tales, short stories, oral tales, and to lesser extent fables.
 This makes conte notoriously difficult to define precisely.

 A conte is generally longer than a short story but shorter than a novel.
 In this sense, contes can be called novellas.
 Contes are contrasted with short stories not only in length but subject matter.
+They are generally used to convey morals with a light scenario.
 Whereas short stories (nouvelles) are about recent ("novel") events, contes tend to be either fairy tales or philosophical stories.
 Nouvelles, too, could be oral.
 Contes are often adventure stories, characterized by fantasy, wit, and satire.
 It may have moral or philosophical underpinnings, but is generally not interested in psychological depth or circumstantial detail.
 They may be profound, but not "weighty".
 These generic characteristics also contribute to their short length.
 Contes can be either in prose or verse.